-- (6) For the purposes of subclause (2), the period of self-isolation begins: - (a) if subclause (2)(a) applies, when the diagnosis is communicated to the person; or - (b) if subclause (2)(b) applies, upon the commencement of these directions. - (7) For the purposes of subclause (2), the period of self-isolation ends when the person is given clearance from self-isolation under clause 5.
+- (6) For the purposes of subclause (2), the period of self-isolation begins: - (a) if subclause (2)(a) applies, when the diagnosis is communicated to the person; or - (b) if subclause (2)(b) applies, upon the commencement of these directions. - (7) For the purposes of subclause (2), the period of self-isolation ends on the earlier of: - (a) 10 days after the person was informed that they have been diagnosed with SARS-CoV-2; or - (b) when the person is given clearance from self-isolation under clause 5.